 Whether you have just lost a spouse or a parent, you believe you may be entitled to a part of an Estate, or you’ve just received a letter from the Court, you could probably use some help.
 It’s often a challenge just to know where to start.
 Maybe you’re not even sure what questions to ask and whom to ask.
 How do you know you’re getting good advice and doing it right?

-The Estate Administration team at Carolina Family Estate Planning is here to make the Probate and Estate Administration process easier.
+The probate and estate administration lawyers at Carolina Family Estate Planning are here to make the process easier.
 We help our clients by taking on the detailed, challenging work of Estate Administration so that you can focus on your own life and family, with the peace of mind of knowing that you are respecting your loved one’s wishes.

 When you call our office, the first person you’ll talk to is a Client Welcome Specialist.
 The Welcome Specialist will ask you what made you decide to call our office.
 She may ask some follow-up questions, and then she will work with you to identify the best next step to help you move forward.